Wednesday, December 31, 2014

 Cold City: A Repairman Jack Novel

-"Cold City" is the first of 3 'prequels' to the RJ series that will fill in the gaps between the teen-aged Jack described in the "Secret History" YA trilogy (published concomitantly with the last few RJ novels), and the fully formed Repairman Jack who we first meet in "The Tomb" (originally published in 1984).
+Cold City: A Repairman Jack Novel CUSTOMER REVIEW "Cold City" is the first of 3 'prequels' to the RJ series that will fill in the gaps between the teen-aged Jack described in the "Secret History"...
+More

 Well Fed: Paleo Recipes for People Who Love to Eat